encoredev/encore/docs/develop/services-and-apis.md

 }
 ```

-In other words, you define a regular function and use the `//encore:api` annotation
-to tell Encore that this is an API.

 ### Access controls

-In fact, when you define an API you have three options in terms of how the API can be accessed:
+When you define an API, you have three options for how the API can be accessed:

-* `//encore:api public` &ndash; defines a public API that anybody on the internet can call
+* `//encore:api public` &ndash; defines a public API that anybody on the internet can call.
-* `//encore:api private` &ndash; defines a private API that only other backend services can call
+* `//encore:api private` &ndash; defines a private API that only other backend services can call.
 * `//encore:api auth` &ndash; defines a public API that anybody can call, but that requires valid authentication.

 For defining APIs that require authentication, see the [authentication guide](/docs/concepts/auth).

-This approach is simple, but really powerful.
+This approach is simple, but very powerful.
 It lets Encore use [static analysis](/docs/concepts/application-model)
 to understand the request and response schemas of all your APIs, which enables it to automatically generate API documentation
 and type-safe API clients, and much more.